Use PowerShell scripts on Windows 10/11 devices in Intune

 Once the Intune management extension prerequisites are met, the Intune management extension is installed automatically when a PowerShell script or Win32 app is assigned to the user or device.
 For more information, see Intune Management Extensions prerequisites.

 PowerShell scripts, which are not officially supported on Workplace join (WPJ) devices, can be deployed to WPJ devices.
 Specifically, device context PowerShell scripts work on WPJ devices, but user context PowerShell scripts are ignored by design.
-User context scripts will be ignored on WPJ devices and will not be reported to the Microsoft Endpoint Manager console.
+User context scripts will be ignored on WPJ devices and will not be reported to the Microsoft Endpoint Manager admin center.

 Move to modern management